 It took some time but I'm finally using my camera again and actually have some non-cellphone photos to share.
-Yesterday I hit up a couple clearcuts with Christian, including the one along Skyline Blvd that has been talked about lately.
+Yesterday I hit up a couple clearcuts, including the one along Skyline Blvd that has been talked about lately.

 Between the great views and the piles of birds, it was easy to see why it's been so popular.

-Yesterday evening we went up to a Larch Mountain clearcut to see if we could find any nighthawks.
+Yesterday evening my friend and I went up to a Larch Mountain clearcut to see if we could find any nighthawks.
 There weren't any recent reports up there and expectations were low, but amazingly we heard a couple almost immediately.
 We stuck around for awhile and saw at least three more, though it was hard to keep track of them all.
 They were still catching insects when we left.

 This was a county bird for me and a bird I had never had the chance to sit down and watch for a long time.
 The sound that occurs when they swoop down for insects is hilarious to me and can be heard in the last couple seconds of this video: